GEM: Gaussian Embedding Modeling for Out-of-Distribution Detection in GUI Agents: Further Analysis

 \subsection{Generalization Experiment}

 To demonstrate the generalization ability of GEM, we evaluate its performance across nine different GUI agents or MLLMs.
 As shown in Table~\ref{generalization}, GEM consistently achieves high accuracy across five models spanning three platforms.
-For the other four models where GEM performs suboptimally, the results remain explainable.
-OS-Atlas-Base-7B and OS-Atlas-Pro-7B were exposed to most of the smartphone datasets used in our experiment during their GUI grounding pretraining phase, and their visual encoders were not frozen, which contributed to their weaker OOD performance on the smartphone platform.
+For the results where GEM performs suboptimally, OS-Atlas were exposed to most of the smartphone datasets used in our experiment during their GUI grounding pretraining phase.
 Meanwhile, LLaVA-1.5 and BLIP capture visual information at a coarser granularity.
 This highlights their limitations in handling the complex embedding space specific to GUI agent tasks.